© Alison Slattery

 Seekers of cozy vibes, the perfect Caesar salad and great grilled meats will want to check out Gus at the southern cusp of Little Italy.

 One of the best Italian restaurants is a little spot called LUCIANO TRATTORIA, where the handmade pasta – like the fresh ricotta gnocchi – will fill you with love.
+(Take-out only for now.)

 Everything at Larrys is delish, from morning to night – start the day with a coffee and a great scone, end it with wine and lamb meatballs.
+(Take-out and delivery only for now.)

 Get your Indian food fix at Restaurant Malhi, tucked away on Jarry Street deep in Parc-Ex.
 Don’t leave without trying the Chana samosa.
+(Take-out only for now.)

 The best cannoli in town are at Pasticceria Alati-Caserta – the old-school Italian bakery on Dante Street has all sorts of other classic treats too, from biscotti to meringues.